troymessina/PhysicsArtOfModeling/02ModelAndExperiment.md

 ```{math}
 [r]=[E]^x[\rho]^y[t]^z
 ```
-We know the dimensions for radius and time, and the dimension for $E$ can be found in Table \ref{tab:modelandexperiment:derivedSIunits}.
+We know the dimensions for radius and time, and the dimension for $E$ can be found in Table [](#tab:modelandexperiment:derivedSIunits).
 Density is mass divided by volume, so its dimension is $M/L^3$.
 Our equation then becomes:
 ```{math}
 L&=(ML^2T^{-2})^x(ML^{-3})^y(T)^z\\
 L&=(M^xL^{2x}T^{-2x})(M^yL^{-3y})(T^z)\\